irealashu/PDF_Toolkit/README.md

-# PDF Toolkit v7.0 Pro
+# PDF Toolkit v8 Pro

 ## Overview
-PDF Toolkit v7.0 Pro is a feature-rich desktop application built with Python that provides a complete suite of PDF manipulation and image conversion tools.
+PDF Toolkit v8 Pro is a feature-rich desktop application built with Python that provides a complete suite of PDF manipulation and image conversion tools.
 It combines a modern, intuitive graphical interface with powerful backend processing capabilities, designed for both casual users and professionals who work with PDF documents and images.

 ## Key Features

 ### 1. Organize & Edit Pages
 - Load PDF documents and visually preview all pages in a grid layout
-- Rotate individual pages (90° increments)
+- Rotate individual pages
 - Reorder pages by inserting new PDFs at specific positions
 - Add images directly to PDF documents alongside existing PDF pages
 - Delete unwanted pages with one click